praveenreddy945/kubernetes-cluster-setup-using-kubespray/README.md

 # kubernetes-cluster-setup-using-kubespray

-Setup has been tried on CentOs7 Digital Ocean Machines.
+Setup has been tried and tested on CentOs7 Digital Ocean Machines.

-##SetUp
+## SetUp

 * 3 CentOs Machines (2GB RAM)